 As John's attention continued to be riveted upon the throne, he observed that four living creatures, ζῷα (zoa), were present there as well.
 In Scripture, these awesome beings are almost exclusively found in association with the throne of God.
 The only exception was when one of them was placed at the entrance of the Garden of Eden to guard the way to the Tree of Life (Genesis 3:24).
 Ezekiel 1 and 10 are key chapters to study for a more detailed description of these magnificent beings and their throne related functions.
 The first time Ezekiel saw them, they were coming out of the wilderness carrying this same throne of God Almighty.
 We learn from that account, that they not only bear God's throne but they are also its protectors ... flashing around and about it like lightning and with wings that thunder with deafening noise (Ezek.1:14, 24).
 It would be time well spent to read those chapters to get the complete picture of Lord's mighty and awesome Zoa.

 Now, John saw the living creatures as one-dimensional because he only observed them from one angle.
 Therefore, to him, each one seemed to have a different face.
-Ezekiel, however, tells us that each one of the zoe are four sided beings and each have all four faces.
-Standing together, apparently they are always so situated that anyone who approaches the throne of God will see all four faces and makes them appear to be looking in all directions at all times.
+Ezekiel, however, tells us that each one of the Zoa are four sided beings and each have all four faces.
+Standing together, apparently they are always so situated that anyone who approaches the throne of God will see all four of their faces which makes them able to watch in all directions at once.
 Furthermore, just as the colors from the Father represent the Son, so also the specific aspects of the living creatures reflect the Son as well.
 For example, each of the four faces of the Zoa, speak of a specific function of the person and work of the Lord Jesus Christ.
 Let’s look at them and see if it is not so.

 THE LION FACE

 The lion faces of the living creatures emphasize that the one whose throne they bear, protect and surround, is the King of Israel ...
 The Lion of the Tribe of Judah.
-This, by the way, is the theme of book of Matthew.
+By the way, this is the theme of the book of Matthew.
 Matthew’s argument is that Jesus is the King of the Jews.
-Matthew's genealogy traces Christ's lineage back to King David establishing Jesus' legal right to the throne of Israel.
+Therefore, Matthew's genealogy traces Christ's lineage back to King David establishing Jesus' legal right to the throne of Israel.

 THE CALF FACE